MicrosoftDocs/learn/learn-pr/azure/improve-app-scalability-resiliency-with-load-balancer/includes/4-exercise-configure-public-load-balancer.md

       -RequestPath "/"
     ```

 1. You now need a load balancer rule that's used to define how traffic is distributed to the VMs.
-You define the front end IP configuration for the incoming traffic and the back end IP pool to receive the traffic, along with the required source and destination port.
+You define the front-end IP configuration for the incoming traffic and the back-end IP pool to receive the traffic, along with the required source and destination port.
 To make sure only healthy VMs receive traffic, you also define the health probe to use:

     ```Powershell
     $lbrule = New-AzLoadBalancerRuleConfig `